Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 #### Fault Handling

 Epochs catch exceptions thrown from Init or Tick, and wraps them in a `SpokeException`, including a snapshot of the virtual Spoke stack at the point of failure.
-The exception propagates upwards through the chain of epochs and tickers, marking each one as faulted on the way.
+The exception propagates upwards through the chain of tickers, marking each one as faulted on the way.
 The `SpokeTree` catches the exception and marks itself as faulted.
 All epochs and tickers which faulted will no longer be able to tick.

 You can catch the `SpokeException` at any point to stop it propagating further up the tree.
 If it reaches the `SpokeTree` then the entire tree has faulted and will cease to be executed.
 You can access the fault marked on an epoch with `Epoch.Fault`.